tripal/tripal/docs/dev_guide/biodata/tripaldbx.rst

 **B) Table Prefixing in Queries:**

 Drupal has always had support for prefixing table names; however, this has been a simple string prepended to the beginning of the table name.
 This is likely due to many database systems not supporting multiple schema within a single database.
 In version 2 and 3, Tripal used the native Drupal prefixing to access the Chado database in a separate schema.
 It did this by using a prefix of "chado." which takes advantage of the PostgreSQL syntax for accessing a specific schema (named "chado" in the previous example).
 In Tripal version 4, we've created the Tripal DBX API which takes this one step further by extending the native PHP/Drupal PDO database layer to use cross schema focused table prefixing.
-This allows module developers to access multiple chado and additional Tripal DBX managed schema using the object-oriented query builder as demonstrated in the following example:
+This allows module developers to access multiple chado and additional Tripal DBX managed schema both through direct queries and using the object-oriented query builder.

+The PHP/Drupal PDO query is very useful for building dynamic queries as it handles user provided parameters in a very secure manner and can be very accessible for those who are less familar with PostgreSQL syntax.
+The following example shows how the native Drupal query builder can be used with Chado through the Tripal DBX API:

 .. code-block:: php

    // Open a Connection to the default Tripal DBX managed Chado schema.
-   $dbxdb = \Drupal::service('tripal_chado.database');
+   $connection = \Drupal::service('tripal_chado.database');

    // Start a select query on the Chado feature table and assign an alias of x.
-   $query = $dbxdb->select('feature', 'x');
+   $query = $connection->select('feature', 'x');

    // Add a where condition that feature.is_obsolete is FALSE.
    $query->condition('x.is_obsolete', 'f', '=');